 This model emphasizes that the effectiveness of communication doesn’t only depend on the efficiency of the sender.
 But all the steps involved in the communication process impacts communication.

-The four steps considered in the Berlo’s communication model and the factors involved in each step that can affect the communication process are as following:
+The four steps considered to improve communication is in the Berlo’s communication model and the factors involved in each step that can affect the communication process are as following:

 A. Source or sender